New View Advisors

 Expected Rate

+The Expected Rate is the interest rate used to calculate the benefit to the borrower.
 For adjustable rate HECMs, the Expected Rate is equal to the ten-year benchmark corresponding to the base index, as designated by FHA, plus the net margin.
 For fixed rate loans, the expected rate is the fixed rate itself.

 Forward Mortgage